dimanikulin/dimanikulin/incubator/WhatILearnedAsSoftwareDeveloper.md

 Last but not least, I acquired knowledge on how to create a [riff parser](https://github.com/dimanikulin/fva/blob/master/FVACommonLib/fvariffparser.h), adding another valuable capability to the project.

 ## History of data layer
-Let describe how it was before current implementation.
+Let describe how **FVA Software internal metadata** was before current implementation.
 Firstly it was kept at file system level inside of the Photo Album.
 Each folder in the Photo Album could keep two files:**folderDescription.json** and **description.csv**.
 **FolderDescription.json** kept information about all the files under a folder that was common.
-For example it could be device id that was the same for all multimedia files. **FolderDescription.json** structure was:
+For example it could be device id that was the same for all multimedia files.

+**FolderDescription.json** structure was:
 ```json
 {
 "deviceId":"",